tommy11jo/gpt-tunnel/README.md

 - Custom Chat (Press C)
 - Key Points (Press K)

+## Notes

-Note: The new chat window opens on the right-half of your screen if you use the chrome browser.
+- The new chat window opens on the right-half of your screen if you use the chrome browser.
 Works in chrome, not in Arc.

-A broader goal is to create an entrypoint to a chatting webpage from separate webpages, by exposing the most common, simple prompting patterns.
+- A broader goal is to create an entrypoint to a chatting webpage from separate webpages, by exposing the most common, simple prompting patterns.

 ## Developer Setup

-`npm install` to install relevant dependencies
+- `npm install` to install relevant dependencies
-`npm run build` to build the chrome extension
+- `npm run build` to build the chrome extension
-"Load unpacked" at chrome://extensions
+- "Load unpacked" at chrome://extensions
-Command + Shift + X should trigger the palette to popup on any webpage
+- Command + Shift + X should trigger the palette to popup on any webpage

 ## Next Steps: